davidfstr/dafoster.net/_posts/2017-04-09-the-trouble-with-global-variables.md

 Also notice that `WarningsContext` is sufficiently encapsulated to be usable by not just the calendar file parser code but also *reusable* by other code that wishes to generate warnings.
 Cool.

-If there is a desire to add another variable that the parsing functions all depend on (like `errors`), it is easy to add it to the `WarningsContext` class which is already being passed around everywhere, and then rename the class to something more specific like `CalendarParsingContext`.
+If there is a desire to add another variable that the parsing functions all depend on (like `errors`), it is easy to add it to the `WarningsContext` class which is already being passed around everywhere, and then rename the class to something more specific like `ParsingContext` or `CalendarFileParsingContext`.
 However if you are using a very specific context name you probably want a Method Object instead...

 ### Method Objects